 Fatherhood certainly comes with challenges.
-Watching your children grow up, learn, achieve and develop their personality is the best feeling in the world.
+Watching your children growing up, learning, achieving their first successes and develop their personality is the best feeling in the world.
 But as with most things in life, great things don’t come without hard work and challenges.
-Here are 16 lessons fathers can give to their children.
+Here are 14 lessons fathers can give to their children.

 There were many reasons why I chose to run such a long distance.
 Over time and after passing the next miles, these reasons changed.
 Several things that I wanted to achieve during this trip failed.
 As a result, I had to change the goals I was pursuing and look for other solutions.